2 Methods

 The project map may be accessed by following the link at ArcGIS Online2 or in the interactive figure below.
 Toggle layers on/off as needed.

-Prior to minnow trap deployment, each year we obtained all necessary permits from ADF&G including the Aquatic Resource Permit (ARP).
-As required by the ARP, the ADF&G local Area Management Biologist was notified of trapping locations and timeframes before going into the field.
+Prior to minnow trap deployment or use of backpack electrofishers, each year we obtained all necessary agency permits from ADF&G, USFWS, USFS, and others.
+As required by the Alaska Department of FIsh and Game’s (ADF&G’s) Aquatic Resource Permit, the ADF&G local Area Management Biologist was notified of fish survey locations and timeframes before going into the field.
 We also obtained landowner permission for access to sites where applicable.
 Finally, trapping efforts for each day were strategically chosen based on proximity of sites so as to reduce drive and personnel time.

 2.2 Fish capture and processing